 - To prepare proposals regarding the election of Auditors in cooperation with the Audit Committee (when appropriate)

-- To prepare proposals regarding the fees to be paid to Board Directors and to the Company’s Auditors
+- To prepare proposals regarding the fees to be paid to the Board of Directors and to the Company’s Auditors

 - To prepare proposals for the Chairman of the Annual General Meeting